shinobi5/skeletor/README.md

 git clone git@github.com:shinobi5/skeletor.git <project-name>
 ```

-cd into project and run the setup script to remove git, install modules and run the initial gulp build:
+cd into project and run the setup script to remove git, install modules and run the initial build:

 ```
 bin/setup